 One of the basic and important features is the ability to swap between the Left and right clicks.
 And you can do that with Surface Arc Mouse.
 To remap the left button, click action on Surface Arc Mouse :

 - On the main configuration page, select the Left click.

-On the “Left click” settings page, you can remap the left button and click into:
+On the “Left click” settings page, you can remap the left button and click on:

 - Click (default) – keep the default click action.

-- Right-click – change it into a right-click action for those who are left-handed people.
+- Right-click – change it into a right-click action for left-handed people.

-For the same reason, you can also swap the right-click into the left-click on Surface Arc Mouse.
-To remap the right button click action on Surface Arc Mouse:
+For the same reason, you can swap the right-click into the left-click on Surface Arc Mouse.
+To remap the right button, click action on Surface Arc Mouse:

 - On the main configuration page, select Right click.

-On the “Right click” settings page, you can remap the right button and click into:
+On the “Right click” settings page, you can remap the right button and click on:

 - Right-click (default) – keep the default right-click action.

-- Click – change it into a left-click action for those who are left-handed people.
+- Click – change it into a left-click action for left-handed people.

-This is the feature that is disabled by default unless you manually enable it via the Microsoft Mouse and Keyboard Center.
-To assign an action to the three fingers click on Surface Arc Mouse:
+This feature is turned off by default unless you manually enable it via the Microsoft Mouse and Keyboard Center.
+To assign an action to the three fingers, click on Surface Arc Mouse:

 - On the configuration page, select Three finger click.

-There are 4 different types of activities you can assign for the “three fingers click” on Surface Arc Mouse:
+There are four different types of activities you can assign for the “three fingers click” on Surface Arc Mouse: